 Members of the public should not place waste batteries in landfill or recycling bins.
-All waste batteries must be collected & recycled by depositing them at retail outlets or local authority recycling facilities.
+All waste batteries must be collected & recycled by depositing them at retail outlets or local authority recycling facilities free of Charge.

 These Regulations are designed to promote the recycling of waste batteries.
 They will facilitate in particular the achievement of the targets for the collection, treatment, recycling and disposal of waste batteries in an environmentally sound manner established by European Parliament and Council Directive 2006/66/EC on batteries and waste batteries and repealing Directive 91/157/EEC.

 The Regulations impose obligations on persons who supply batteries to the Irish market, whether as retailers, importers or manufacturers.
 An exemption from these obligations is available to persons who participate in a scheme for the collection, treatment, recycling and disposal of waste batteries in an environmentally sound manner operated by an approved body.

 From the 26th September 2008, final users of waste batteries are entitled to return them free of charge, either to retail outlets selling equivalent batteries, or other authorised collection points, including local authority recycling centres.
 No purchase is required in order to return waste batteries.
 Any retailer that sells batteries must accept waste batteries from members of the public at the premises.
 All shops selling batteries must have containers to take back the batteries and signage telling the public at the points of sale.
 No purchase is needed for a member of the public to bring in waste batteries to a shop.

 A battery (or accumulator) is defined in the Battery and Accumulator regulations as any source of electrical energy generated by direct conversion of chemical energy and consisting of one or more primary battery cells (non-rechargeable) or consisting of one or more secondary battery cells (rechargeable).

 There are 3 types of batteries that are covered under these Regulations: